 BOC Privacy Statement

 This privacy statement sets out how the British Ornithologists’ Club (“BOC”) complies with data protection legal requirements.
 This applies to the entire website.
-You can access this privacy statement from the bottom of every page by clicking on the appropriate link.
+You can access this privacy statement by clicking on the appropriate link in the navigation menu.

 BOC is committed to respecting the privacy of all visitors to its website.
 In general, the BOC website is structured such that you can visit it without identifying yourself or revealing any personal information.
 If you choose to provide us with any information by which you can be identified, we will only use it in accordance with this privacy statement.